q3769/conseq4j/README.md

      * @param task        the Callable task to run sequentially with others under the same sequence key
      * @param sequenceKey the key under which all tasks are executed sequentially
      * @param <T>         the type of the task's result
-     * @return a Future representing pending completion of the task */
+     * @return a Future representing pending completion of the submitted task */
     <T> Future<T> submit(Callable<T> task, Object sequenceKey);
 }